- Webull Financial LLC, otherwise known as Webull, is a Chinese trading app specifically targeting newer generations of traders.

 If you are only interested in US shares, Stake is a solid option.

-Stake is exclusively focussed on trading US shares.
+Stake was initially exclusively focussed on trading US shares, but has since added ASX shares.
 I’ve been a long-time user and experienced very few issues, even throughout the ups and downs of the /r/wallstreetbets/ saga.

 Trading is commission-free, and you can invest in shares and ETFs listed on the NASDAQ, NYSE, and other US exchanges.
 In terms of the user experience, Stake is similar to Robinhood, being very pared back and extremely easy to use.